 I live in the picturesque seaside resort of North Berwick which is only 35 minutes away from Edinburgh and am happy to take visitors anywhere in Scotland.

-I have been a journalist for over 35 years and for fifteen of them I have been Editor of Scotland’s national business magazine, Scottish Business Insider.
+I have been a journalist for over 40 years and for fifteen of them I was Editor of Scotland’s national business magazine, Scottish Business Insider.
 In 1996 I won a UK national award for my business journalism.
 During my career I have interviewed and met many famous figures in business, politics and even show business ranging from former Prime Minister Gordon Brown to Jim Walker, managing director of the iconic Walkers shortbread.

 As a professional writer, you won’t be surprised to hear that I love telling stories and sharing my knowledge of Scotland.
 But I promise you it is not about dry facts – my key aim is to be an entertaining guide and I am sensitive to the interests of all generations.

 I have deep roots in Scotland.
 In the Highlands my family goes back generations as crofters on the stunningly beautiful Wester Ross coast.
 Another branch of my family were coal miners near Stirling, and that sparked off a strong interest in Scotland’s industrial past.

 Although I wasn’t born in Scotland my mother was Scottish and I regularly visited the country to see my relations until I finally moved here in 2000.
 I wear the Graham of Menteith tartan because my mother was a Graham.
 Her father came from Alva in Clackmannanshire and my great grandfather was a coal miner in the region.